 The £50 reduction

-In the South West there is also a Government contribution of £50 reduction on household bills, which will be applied until 2020.
+In the South West there is also a Government contribution of £50 reduction on household bills, which will continue to be applied for 2021/22.
 This aims to address the unfairness of 3% of the nation’s population in our region supporting the £2 billion Clean Sweep clean-up of a third of the country’s bathing waters.
 You can find out more information here.

 Household Charges 2020/21